-By Madeline Miller, An elegant and delightful retelling of Greek mythological tales
+Book review and synopsis for Circe by Madeline Miller, an elegant and delightful retelling of Greek mythological tales.

 Circe is the daughter of Helios, God of the Sun, and Perse, an Oceanid nymph.
 Despite her divinity, she is less beautiful and lacks the skills of her siblings, so she is largely shunned and ridiculed among the godly.